juicebox-systems/ceremony/instructions/ceremony.typ

     // MMF Industries (no direct web presence?):
     // - 2362010N20
     // - 2362011N20
+    //
+    // Diego received a sample of ProAmpac GCS0912 bags and determined that
+    // they are large enough for a smartcard reader and just large enough to
+    // hold a stack of letter-sized sheets of paper.
   ],

   [1 pre-burned and finalized #boot_dvd],
   [1 pre-burned and finalized #vendor_dvd],
   [1 sealed spindle of blank DVD-Rs (for the #realm_dvd)], [
-    1 #computer_brand #computer_model computer with a DVD burner and keyboard, further sealed by the purchaser with tamper-evident tape ],
+    1 computer (#computer_brand #computer_model, including a DVD burner and
+    keyboard, with the outer box sealed by the purchaser with tamper-evident tape)
+  ],
   [
-    1 VGA video projector, limited to a low resolution (so the text is visible to all participants)
+    1 VGA video projector (limited to a low resolution so the text is visible to all participants)
   ],
   [
     1 sealed pack of 10 Entrust smartcards
-    #v(1in) // layout hack
+    #v(0.3in) // layout hack
   ],
   [At least 5 of the following Entrust HSMs: